 The turn of a new year means one thing for Louisiana residents: Mardi Gras season is here.
 The sounds of marching bands, the immaculate floats, Mardi Gras parties and balls – the list goes on and on.
 It’s easy to get caught up in the fun, but it’s important not to forget what it takes to stay safe during this busy time.

+As a Louisiana ophthalmologist, I’m particularly concerned about the potential danger that Mardi Gras parades can pose to people’s eyes as they try to catch the best throws.
 Eye injuries of all types occur at a rate of more than 2,000 per day.
-And according to experts, simply taking a few precautions and wearing proper safety glasses can prevent more than 90 percent of reported eye injuries.
+However, simply taking a few precautions and wearing the correct eyewear can prevent more than 90% of reported eye injuries.

 - Never use fireworks.
 Even sparklers burn hot enough to melt gold.

 - Be careful with household chemicals, since many can burn your eyes’ delicate tissue.